-2-Day Lease Termination: Use this notice to let a tenant know that you’re ending a week-to-week lease and that they must prepare to leave your property.
-In North Carolina, landlords must give tenants two days’ notice to move out if they’re on a week-to-week lease.
+Let a tenant know that you’re ending a week-to-week lease and that they must prepare to leave your property.

-7-Day Lease Termination: Use this notice to let a tenant know that you’re ending a month-to-month lease and that they must prepare to leave your property.
-In North Carolina, landlords must give tenants seven days’ notice to move out if they’re on a month-to-month lease.
+Let a tenant know that you’re ending a month-to-month lease and that they must prepare to leave your property.

 Eviction Laws & Requirements